Barry Shipman

 Barry Shipman (February 24, 1912 – August 12, 1994) was a Canadian-American screenwriter.
 He was the son of the Canadian film pioneers Ernest Shipman and Nell Shipman.
 He worked on more than a hundred films and television series, mainly of the western and mystery film genres.
-He was married to the actress Gwynne Shipman, with whom they had a daughter Nina Shipman who also became an actress.
+He was married to the actress Gwynne Shipman, with whom he had a daughter Nina Shipman who also became an actress.

+Shipman died in San Bernardino of prostate cancer at the age of 82.